 Fagan was the recipient of the “Penn State Pride” award in 1996 and 1998 for outstanding team leadership and also was a member of the “Spirit of the Lion” Academic/Athletic Honor Society in 1998 for excellence in the classroom and in the gym.
 Additionally, Fagan was honored by the University with the establishment of the “Carey Hoyt Perseverance Award,” which is given to athletes who overcome injuries and obstacles to return to competition and contribute to the team’s success.

 Prior to attending Penn State, Fagan competed at the senior elite level at the Parkette National Training Center.
 She also was a member of the Junior Olympic National Team and a member of the Region 5 National Team in 1994.

-Fagan and her husband, Ryan, have a 10-year-old son, Brady.
+Fagan resides in Dublin with her husband, Ryan, and 14-year-old son, Brady.